wmarcoyu/csg-authentication-doc/README.md

 (in GUI or terminal) and create a subdirectory `private/`.

-Download simplesamlphp from here https://simplesamlphp.org/download/ to a local development machine, unzip and optionally rename it to remove the version suffix.
+Download simplesamlphp from here https://simplesamlphp.org/download/ to a local development machine, unzip and rename it to remove the version suffix.
 Then upload the entire unzipped folder to `/code/private/` either with direct upload or git.
-Now simplesamlphp is located at `/code/private/simplesamlphp-x.y.z`.
+Now simplesamlphp is located at `/code/private/simplesamlphp`.

 ### Create a `simplesaml` Link
 Inside the SFTP terminal session, run
 ```
-ln -s /code/private/simplesamlphp-x.y.z/public /code/simplesaml
+ln -s /code/private/simplesamlphp/public /code/simplesaml
 ```
 This exposes the public folder of simplesamlphp to the application.